matthiewbhaines/Objective1/docs/01-Bitter10.md

 <p class="caption">(\#fig:study1ClosedWaterRatingsViz)R Index of paired comparison between skim milk and water at an 8% addition level and 17% addition level in a nose closed condition.
 Dashed horizontal line represents the critical value, which denotes statistical significance, or discrimination between the samples on bitterness.
 Grey bars are not significant (p > 0.05).
 Red bars indicate the water sample ('Signal') was significant; White bars indicate the milk sample ('Noise') was significant (p < 0.05).
 Bitterness intensity ratings (from 0 - 10) are represented as violin plots showing the distribution of scaling responses.
 Means are presented as black dots with standard error bars.</p>
 </div>

+- while there was significance in discrimination between the skim milk/water and whole milk/water at the 8% level, they were not reflected in the ratings (Figure \@ref(fig:study1ClosedWaterRatingsViz)).

 ## Nose Open Condition